ThibautGery/docker-logging-example/article.md

 ```
 Don't forget to change the hosts to point to your Elasticsearch instance.

-The `logstash_format true` configuration is meant to make writing data into
+The `logstash_format true` configuration is meant to write data into an
-ElasticSearch compatible with what Logstash writes.
+ElasticSearch compatible format with what Logstash writes.
 By doing this, one could
 take advantage of Kibana.

 You can run Fluentd with: